Critics' Choice Awards 2019: The Complete List of Nominations

 Marvel Studios

-Here is the list of film nominations:
+Here is the complete list of film nominations:

 Best Picture